EntropyString/EntropyString-Swift/README.md

 ----

-The remainer of this README is included in the project as a Swift playground for interactive exploration XCode.
+The remainder of this README is included in the project as a Swift playground.

 ----